alannchang/reach-mastermind2024/README.md

 Note: removing volumes will remove all data including data stored on databases.

 ## TO DO List
-- Timestamps for game session management, auto-expiration, etc.
 - Set up database (Postgres?) for persistent storage
 - Implement proper (input) data validation, especially for the player guesses
 - Implement a dashboard, logging, etc. for better visibility on system
 - Set up Redis Sentinels, Master-Slave architecture
-- Expiration timer if players take too long to complete a game